genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 which is a much simpler way to write it.

-**Optional homework**: write out the matrices multiplication convince yourself that this this is the case.
+**Optional Homework**: write out the matrices multiplication and convince yourself that this is the case.

 The least squares equation becomes simpler as well as it is the following cross-product: